-- 1. Community Events: Staff will attend community events within the sector plan area, when safe and when invited, to solicit and record feedback (October 2020 August 2021). - 2.
+- 1. Community Events: Staff will attend community events within the sector plan area, when safe and when invited, to solicit and record feedback (October 2020 -October 2021). - 2.
 E-mail, E-Newsletters and Social Media: The public will be kept informed via the Department's Twitter, Facebook and Instagram pages, from October 2020 onward, as well as via a quarterly newsletter starting the end of the second Quarter FY 2021 (December 2020 June 2023). - 3.
-Community Workshops and Public Open Houses: Staff and consultants will carry out and facilitate community workshops to identify and develop a vision for the area, as well as the creation and identification of a preferred development scenario.
-Public open houses will be carried out jointly to present information to the public at key milestones in the project the existing conditions report and the final report including community vision, preferred development scenario, and recommended policies and strategies (December 2020 August 2021). - 4.
+Community Workshops and Public Open Houses: Staff and consultants carried out and facilitated community workshops to identify and develop a vision for the area, as well as the creation and identification of a preferred development scenario.
+A public open house was carried out jointly to present information to the public the existing conditions report including community vision and preferred development scenario (January 2021). - 4.
+Virtual Town Hall.
+A virtual reality / 3-D online townhall was launched in January 2021 with the help of the consultant team (AECOM) to offer the public a virtual space to get to know the project at their leisure in this alternative to in-person meetings.
+This online website will be updated throughout the duration of the project as needed (2021-2022). - 5.
+Virtual Office Hours: Staff held online, virtual community "office hours" via the online platform GoToMeeting and MS Teams two (2) days a month (November 2020-November 2021) to answer questions/receive input from the public and stakeholders during these times.
+These online platforms allowed staff to share visual materials with citizens.
+These office hours also offered the opportunity to educate citizens about planning in general.
+Bilingual facilitation and materials were available, as well as a telephone number for those without online access. - 6.
+Konveio Website.
+The Konveio interactive website for document review and comment went live in Summer 2021 and will be updated throughout the duration of the project as needed (2021 2022). - 7.
+Project Video: At least one (1) project video was developed throughout the plan process (Summer 2021). - 8.
 Focus Groups: The second focus group series will be focused on the obtaining feedback on development scenarios resulting from the community workshops and the consultants' analysis.
 Staff and consultants will work together to develop the approach, content, and facilitate the focus groups.
 Bilingual facilitation and materials will be available.
-(Spring 2021) - 5.
-Virtual Office Hours: Staff will hold online, virtual community "office hours" via the online platform GoToMeeting or MS Teams two (2) days a week during the first week of each month (November 2020 August 2021) to answer questions/receive input from the public and stakeholders during these times.
-These online platforms will allow staff to share visual materials with citizens.
-These office hours also offer the opportunity to educate citizens about planning in general.
-Bilingual facilitation and materials will be available. - 6.
-Konveio Website.
-The Konveio interactive website for document review will be updated throughout the duration of the project and used to solicit public feedback on the existing conditions report, maps, scenario renderings, and other documents (2020 2023). - 7.
-Community Walk shops: To gain an enhanced on-the-ground appreciation and understanding of key issues, staff will lead one (1) virtual "walk shop" or virtual walking tour of the plan area.
-Walk shop locations and topics will be based on different planning issues (Spring 2021). - 8.
-Project Videos: At least two (2) project videos will be developed throughout the plan process (Fall 2020 and Fall 2021). - 9.
-Planning 101: Staff will utilize community events, workshops, open houses, and other engagement efforts to educate residents and stakeholders on planning, preservation, and growth-related topics (February 2021 September 2021).
-Information will be presented and distributed through the following channels: - a.
-PowerPoint Presentation - b.
-Infographic - c.
-Postcard - d.
-Poster and/or Door-hanger - e.
+(Fall 2021) - 9.
+Community Walk shop: To gain an enhanced on-the-ground appreciation and understanding of key issues, staff will produce one (1) virtual "walk shop" or virtual walking tour of the plan area.
+Walk shop locations and topics will be based on different planning issues (Winter 2021-2022). - 10.
+Planning 101: Staff utilized community events, workshops, open houses, and other engagement efforts to educate residents and stakeholders on planning, preservation, and growth-related topics (February 2021 September 2021).
+Information was presented and distributed through any of the following channels: - a.
+PowerPoint Presentation - b. social media - c.
+Online platform - d.
+Postcard - e.
+Poster - f.
 Other